ITRS-Group/cordial/tools/geneos/docs/geneos_show.md

-  -r, --raw             Show raw (unexpanded) configuration values -s, --setup           Show the instance Geneos configuration file, if any -m, --merge           Merge Gateway configurations using the Gateway -dump-xml flag
+  -r, --raw             Show raw (unexpanded) configuration values -s, --setup           Show the instance Geneos configuration file, if any -m, --merge           Merge Gateway configurations using the Gateway -dump-xml flag -v, --validate        Validate Gateway configurations using the Gateway -validate flag
+      --hooks string    Hooks directory (may clash with instance options)
 ```

 ## SEE ALSO